-As of the date of this report, we have 12 directors on our board.
-Under our by-laws, the board can have a minimum of eight and a maximum of 20 directors.
-At its meeting held on February 10, 2016, the board fixed the number of directors at 11, effective with the retirement of Krystyna T. Hoeg at the conclusion of the 2016 annual meeting.
-At the 2016 annual meeting 11 directors are to be elected for a term ending at the conclusion of the next annual meeting.
-Each of the 11 nominees currently serves on our board.
-Scott F. Powers was appointed to the board effective October 30, 2015.
-He is standing for election for the first time.
+As of the date of this report, we have 13 directors on our board.
+Under our by-laws, the board can have eight to 20 directors.
+At its meeting held on February 15, 2017, the board fixed the number of directors at 12, effective with the retirements of John H. Clappison and James H. Sutcliffe at the conclusion of the 2017 annual meeting.
+At the 2017 annual meeting 12 directors are to be elected for a term ending at the conclusion of the next annual meeting.
+Except for Christopher J. McCormick, each of the other 11 nominees currently serves on our board.
+Stephanie L. Coyles and A. Greig Woodring were appointed to the board effective January 1, 2017.
+Stephanie L. Coyles, Christopher J. McCormick and A. Greig Woodring are standing for election for the first time.